anahlik/BankNLP/README.md

 # BankNLP
 In this project, I will be taking publicly available banking data, parsing it to get it into a useable format, showing some descriptive statistics, and finally developing a word embedding model.
 Publicly available data include quarterly presentations to investors and sec filings.
 Specifically, I will be focusing on publicly available Regions bank information over the past two years.
+This document walks through an edited version of my thought process.
+Please see [setup.md](setup.md) for specific setup instructions to run independently.

 ## Steps
 1) Set up git